barry-hall/js-deep-foundations-v3/src/08-advanced-scope.md

 There is a baggage that comes with const that you need to be aware of.

+What the `const` is saying from a semantic perspective is: _For the rest of the block I promise it's not going to get reassigned._

+A good rule of thumb is only use them on strings, booleans or numbers as these are primitive types.

+Constants are supposed to give semantic meaning as placeholders.

+**Advice:**

+* default to use `var`
+* use `let` where it is helpful
+* use `const` sparingly only with immutable primitive values.

 ## Hoisting

+**N.B** _This probably needs a bit more explanation but I understand hoisting in general.
+It is Kyles definition I need to better define._

+The JS engine essentially makes two passes over the code.
+The first pass scans all the variables and declarations and the second one executes them.
+The first pass is to do a form of "parsin" for the executing engine.

 ## Hoisting Example